Growing Up With Selective Eating Disorder

 What Is Selective Eating Disorder?

 Selective eating disorder (or SED) can vary in its severity.
 Generally, the result is that the sufferer is able to eat, but they only consume a severely limited diet.
-Usually, that diet will be very bland and basic.
-Common foods that are eaten by SED sufferers include white bread, plain pasta, potatoes, and breaded chicken.
+Usually, that diet will be very bland and basic., plain pasta, potatoes, and breaded chicken.
 These foods are sometimes called a “toddler diet” since it reflects the kind of foods which are often served up to young children.
 Yet those who have selective eating disorder end up having the same diet without any other variety into adulthood.

 People who have selective eating disorder usually know that they have a problem and want to be able to consume a wider range of items, but they find that they’re unable to.
 This is because their brain has come to believe that if they eat certain foods they will suffer from some kind of harm.